 - ask to see and take copies of strikes and lockouts information

-If a Labour Inspector sees or gets a copy of a document from you, they have to keep the information safe and can’t disclose it unless they need to disclose it for the purposes of a specified employment-related Act or they need to disclose it to or share it with a regulatory agency (in accordance with the Privacy Act 1993).
+If a Labour Inspector sees or gets a copy of a document from an employer, they have to keep the information safe and can’t disclose it unless they need to disclose it for the purposes of a specified employment-related Act or they need to disclose it to or share it with a regulatory agency (in accordance with the Privacy Act 1993).